remingu/napalm-gaia/README.md

 # napalm-gaia

-CheckPoint GaiaOS driver-plugin for NAPALM (Network Automation and Programmability Abstraction Layer with Multivendor support) python library.<br>
+Experimental CheckPoint GaiaOS driver-plugin for NAPALM (Network Automation and Programmability Abstraction Layer with Multivendor support) python library.<br>
 Certain commands will require expert password. <br>
 This driver is not slightly feature complete, check the docs what is possible at the moment.